dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 This cache is accessible the same way a `Map<String, Object>` is.

-Tip : it is automatically available to scripts inheriting the Java223Script helper class.
+Tip: it is automatically available to scripts inheriting the Java223Script helper class.

 ## Share value between script executions

 The Java223 automation bundle has an option `allowInstanceReuse`.
-If set to true, the default engine behavior will be to reuse script instance between executions, instead of re-instantiating your script with a `new` operator every time.
+If set to true, the engine behavior will be to reuse script instance between executions, instead of re-instantiating your script with a `new` operator every time.
 If you run the same script over and over, it will try to use the same instance, thus allowing you to store information in its field (in memory, so only for the duration of the openHAB process).
-Be careful with read/write concurrency issue.
+Be careful with concurrency/race issue, as your script may run multiple times depending on the trigger.

 Of course, for this to work, your script has to be re-executed.
 So, script files in the `automation/jsr223` directory **CANNOT** use this functionality, as they are only executed ONCE by nature, when openHAB starts, or when they are created or modified (which is another way of saying deleted/recreated).
-**BUT**, you should also note that Rule inner working is different: your rule code is some kind of lambda, and so is always executed on the same instance.
+**BUT**, you should also note that Rule inner working is different: your rule code is registered as some java lambda, and so is always executed on the same instance.
 It means you can share information here between rules (as a field).

-You can also overwrite this default behavior for individual script by using the `@ReuseScriptInstance` annotation on the class level.
+You can also overwrite this default behavior for individual scripts by using the `@ReuseScriptInstance` annotation on the class level.

-Take note that it uses the compilation cache, managed by openHAB on best effort.
-So instance reuse is not guaranteed.
+Take note that it depends on the script compilation cache, managed by openHAB.
+So instance reuse is not guaranteed if something triggers a recompilation of your script (for example, a dependency change).

 <a id="noboilerplate"></a>

 ## No boilerplate code

-Sometimes, you 'real' (useful) code is very short, and you don't need complex logic, custom auto-injection, etc.
+Sometimes, your 'real' (useful) code is very short, and you don't need complex logic, custom auto-injection, etc.
-In this case, you can omit the 'boilerplate' code, and just write your 'useful' code.
+In this case, you can omit the 'boilerplate' code and directly write your 'useful' code.
-Under the hood, the Java223 bundle will 'wrap' your code inside a class inheriting `Java223Script`, with a bunch of standard imports (mainly item state types) and a main method.
+Under the hood, the Java223 bundle will 'wrap' your code inside a class inheriting `Java223Script` (if you enabled the helper lib), with a bunch of standard imports (mainly item state types) and a main method.

 For example, this one-line script is perfectly valid: